 • dash of salt and pepper

-• Continue cooking on medium heat, stirring occasionally until the sauce begins to simmer and just starts to thicken, about 5-6 minutes, then remove from heat and set aside.
+2. Whisk in the flour and mix well.
+Pour in the milk, add the pepper and stir to combine.
+Continue cooking on medium heat, stirring occasionally until the sauce begins to simmer and just starts to thicken, about 2-3 minutes, then remove from heat and set aside.

 Notes